Pheochromocytoma: An Adrenal Gland Tumor

 - MRI.
 This test uses large magnets, radio waves, and a computer to make images of organs and structures within your body.

 - Radioisotope scan.
 This test puts radioactive substances into your body to take an image of the tumor.
 The substance is absorbed into tissues that make too much of the hormone epinephrine.
 During the scan this area lights up.
-This whole-body scan can show if the disease is spreading or if you have disease in other parts of your body.
+This whole-body scan can show if the disease is spreading.
+It can show if you have disease in other parts of your body.

 How is a pheochromocytoma treated?